CBP Officer

 Hi, Im a current candidate for CBP Officer at the northern border.
 I honestly prefer a job at the airport, but I was wondering, its your life at risk being more vulnerable at the border with more exposure to weapons?
 How is the job as a CBP?

-Asked by XSS over 8 years ago
+Asked by XSS about 9 years ago

 As long as you carry a badge and a gun, your life is at risk every day.
 Before applying to any law enforcement job, everyone should ask themselves, "Am I willing to take someone's life in order to defend another's or my own?"